IBM/SalesEnablement-test-repo/docs/Part 9/03 Deployable architectures.md

 57. Click **da-pvs-l3-edge-vpe-zone-1**.
 58. Click **Virtual server instances**.

-Notice the 2 VSIs provisioned in the VPC for the deployable architecture.
+Notice the two VSIs provisioned in the VPC for the deployable architecture.

 That concludes the click through demonstration.
 Remember, you can use your active ITZ reservation to explore the deployed architecture in the PowerVS workspace: **da-pvs-l3-us-south-power-workspace** and the provisioned VPC: **da-pvs-l3-edge-vpc**.